Jason2Brownlee/CleanFixedQuakeC/README.md

 # Clean Fixed QuakeC

-Clean version of the Quake game code (progs.dat) with bug fixes released under the GPL.
+Clean and bug fixed version of the Quake game code (progs.dat) released under the GPL.

 ## About